Gregory Harriman, MD

-Mike Morin, PhD, Immunome President and Chief Executive Officer, has had a productive career in cancer research, with a long-standing commitment to improving patient care.
+Mike Morin, PhD, Immunome President, Chief Executive Officer and Chairman of the Board, has had a productive career in cancer research, with a long-standing commitment to improving patient care.
 As Vice President in Pfizer Global R&D, he led Antibacterials, Immunology and Cancer drug discovery in Groton, CT.
 During his extensive Pfizer career, Mike had oversight for the discovery of approximately 40 clinical candidates, many of which are progressing in active development.
 Most notable among those activities was his direct leadership in the discovery through Phase 2 proof-of-concept for erlotinib (TarcevaTM), a small molecule inhibitor of the epidermal growth factor receptor tyrosine kinase (a blockbuster drug marketed by Roche and Astellas).
 Additional candidates from his teams, both monoclonal antibodies and small molecules, have also achieved full development status and are moving through late-stage clinical trials and NDA filings.
 Since 2008, Mike worked as an advisor and as a C-level interim leader of venture-backed biotechnology companies, including Supportive Therapeutics (CEO) and Onkaido (CSO).
 Mike remains a committed supporter of academic cancer programs at the local and national levels, and he continues to contribute to the peer-review process within the cancer research community.
 This includes many years of service as co-chair of the NCI Experimental Therapeutics (NExT) review panel, chair of the Drug Discovery Initiative of the Children’s Tumor Foundation, and the Scientific Advisory Boards of the Ontario Institute of Cancer Research and of the Terri Brodeur Breast Cancer Foundation.
 Mike also serves as an executive advisor for the sciences and new ventures at UMass Lowell, where he is also an adjunct professor in the Kennedy College of Sciences.
 Mike received his baccalaureate in Biological Sciences from UMass Lowell and his PhD in Cancer Pharmacology from SUNY Buffalo (Roswell Park Graduate Division).
 He was an NIH postdoctoral fellow with Professor Alan Sartorelli at the Yale Comprehensive Cancer Center.

 Wistar Morris, III